FC Barcelona wants to change the world, and it’s remarkably well-positioned to do so.

 A Budding Partnership

 The Barca Innovation Hub is sponsoring research projects and planning conferences on advances in sports medicine, with particular emphasis on muscle and tendon injuries—a big risk factor for soccer players.
-With its new partnership with Georgetown University, whose graduate Sports Industry Management program hosted a Soccer Leadership Summit in July at the School of Continuing Studies, there is an opportunity to expand the breadth of knowledge into the social sciences.
+With its new partnership with Georgetown University, whose Master's in Sports Industry Management graduate program hosted a Soccer Leadership Summit in July at the School of Continuing Studies, there is an opportunity to expand the breadth of knowledge into the social sciences.
 That night, FC Barcelona played a “friendly” game with Manchester United at FexEd Field, thus uniting, for one evening, two of the most valuable sports franchises in the world.

 “Sports has to do with every single sector in the economy,” Sobrino said.
 “It’s almost easier to list the economic sectors that are not related to sports than those that are.”